nanthagabriel/nanthagabriel/README.md

 # YEAR 2025

 🙋🏾‍♂️ Hello!
 My name is Nantha Gabriel, an aspiring Data Scientist transitioning from a career in acting, with movies featured on Netflix.
 After leaving school at 13,  I've spent years honing my craft in film.
-At 43 now, I’m pursuing a career change into Data Science.
+Now, at 43, i'm diving into Data Science to pursue a new and exciting career.

-This GitHub repo tracks my journey as I self-teach myself Python, Machine Learning, AI and more.
-Each project here represents a milestone in my learning.
-I aim to build a strong foundation in tech and eventually pursue a fulfilling career in data science.
+This GitHub repository tracks my journey as I self-teach Python, Machine Learning, AI, and more.
+Each project here represents a milestone in my learning as I build a solid foundation in tech and work toward a career in data science.

 ---